 ICDs are highly effective in preventing death due to ventricular tachyarrhythmias; however, frequent shocks from an ICD can lead to a reduced quality of life, whether triggered appropriately by life-threatening rhythms or inappropriately by sinus or other supraventricular tachycardia.
 For symptoms from recurrent discharges triggered by ventricular arrhythmias or atrial fibrillation, antiarrhythmic therapy, most often amiodarone, may be added.
-For recurrent ICD discharges from VT despite antiarrhythmic therapy, catheter ablation may be effective (339).
+For recurrent ICD discharges from VT despite antiarrhythmic therapy, catheter ablation may be effective.

-It is important to recognize that ICDs have the potential to aggravate HF and have been associated with an increase in HF hospitalizations (336, 340).
+It is important to recognize that ICDs have the potential to aggravate HF and have been associated with an increase in HF hospitalizations.
 This may result from right ventricular pacing that produces dyssynchronous cardiac contraction; however, the occurrence of excess nonsudden events with ICDs placed early after MI suggests that other factors may also limit the overall benefit from ICDs.
 Careful attention to the details of ICD implantation, programming, and pacing function is important for all patients with low EF who are treated with an ICD.
-The ACC/AHA/NASPE 2002 Guideline Update for Implantation of Cardiac Pacemakers and Antiarrhythmia Devices (341) provides further discussion of the potential problem of worsening HF and LV function in all patients with right ventricular pacing.
+The ACC/AHA/HRS 2008 Guide-lines for Device-Based Therapy of Cardiac Rhythm Abnormalities provides further discussion of the potential problem of worsening HF and LV function in all patients with right ventricular pacing.

 The decision regarding the balance of potential risks and benefits of ICD implantation for an individual patient thus remains a complex one.
 A decrease in incidence of sudden death does not necessarily translate into decreased total mortality, and decreased total mortality does not guarantee a prolongation of survival with meaningful quality of life.
-This concept is particularly important in patients with limited prognosis owing to advanced HF or other serious comorbidities, because there was no survival benefit observed from ICD implantation until after the first year in 2 of the major trials (334, 336).
-Furthermore, the average age of patients with HF and low EF is over 70 years, a population not well represented in any of the ICD trials.
+This concept is particularly important in patients with limited prognosis owing to advanced HF or other serious comorbidities, because there was no survival benefit observed from ICD implantation until after the first year in 2 of the major trials.196,200 Furthermore, the average age of patients with HF and low EF is over 70 years, a population not well represented in any of the ICD trials.
 Comorbidities common in the elderly population, such as prior stroke, chronic pulmonary disease, and crippling arthritic conditions, as well as nursing home residence, should be factored into discussions regarding ICD.
 Atrial fibrillation, a common trigger for inappropriate shocks, is more prevalent in the elderly population.
 The gap between community and trial populations is particularly important for a device therapy that may prolong survival but has no positive impact on function or quality of life.
 Some patients may suffer a diminished quality of life because of device-site complications, such as bleeding, hematoma, or infections, or after ICD discharges, particularly those that are inappropriate.

-Consideration of ICD implantation is thus recommended in patients with EF less than 30% and mild to moderate symptoms of HF and in whom survival with good functional capacity is otherwise anticipated to extend beyond 1 year.
-Because medical therapy may substantially improve EF, consideration of ICD implants should follow documentation of sustained reduction of EF despite a course of beta-blockers and ACEIs or ARBs; however, ICDs are not warranted in patients with refractory symptoms of HF (Stage D) or in patients with concomitant diseases that would shorten their life expectancy independent of HF.
-The appropriate management of patients with HF and an EF between 30% and 35% remains controversial.
-Risk may be further stratified for patients with coronary artery disease by performing a programmed electrical stimulation study to demonstrate inducible VT.
-In the patient with idiopathic cardiomyopathy and an EF of 30% to 35%, the physician might want to continue intensive medical therapy with those drugs shown to improve EF and delay disease progression before giving consideration to ICD implantation.
+Consideration of ICD implantation is thus recommended in patients with EF less than or equal to 35% and mild to moderate symptoms of HF and in whom survival with good functional capacity is otherwise anticipated to extend beyond 1 year.
+Because medical therapy may substantially improve EF, consideration of ICD implants should follow documentation of sustained reduction of EF despite a course of beta blockers and ACEIs or ARBs; however, ICDs are not warranted in patients with refractory symptoms of HF (Stage D) or in patients with concomitant diseases that would shorten their life expectancy independent of HF.
 Before implantation, patients should be fully informed of their cardiac prognosis, including the risk of both sudden and nonsudden mortality; the efficacy, safety, and risks of an ICD; and the morbidity associated with an ICD shock.
 Patients and families should clearly understand that the ICD does not improve clinical function or delay HF progression.
-Most importantly, the possible reasons and process for potential future deactivation of defibrillator features should be dise190 cussed long before functional capacity or outlook for survival is severely reduced.
+Most important, the possible reasons and process for potential future deactivation of defibrillator features should be discussed long before functional capacity or outlook for survival is severely reduced.